 Second, you can hire an expert.
 There are many people who work on record players that can be found in many towns and cities.
 This will also be an expensive option and might cost you more than the player is worth so that is why I wanted until now to mention it.
 I would only go this route if the record player is an extremely rare or expensive model or if it is a family heirloom.

-How to know when to replace your needle
+How to know when to replace your record player needle

 Most people will just wait to replace their needle until the sound quality starts to degrade or the stylus shows some signs of wear.
 If you have an expensive record collection however another option is to keep track of how many hours you have played on that needle and replace it after a certain number of hours have been passed.